 Search continues for Texas woman accused in cyclist's death

+Federal agents believe murder suspect Kaitlin Armstrong may have changed her appearance

-The search is continuing for a Texas woman suspected in the fatal shooting of professional cyclist Anna Moriah Wilson in Austin
+Federal agents searching for a woman suspected in the fatal love triangle shooting of professional cyclist Anna Moriah Wilson believe she is still in the Austin area.

-The search continued Tuesday for a woman suspected in the fatal shooting of professional cyclist Anna Moriah Wilson at an Austin home.

-Wilson, 25, was found dead May 11, and Austin police issued a murder warrant for Kaitlin Marie Armstrong, 34, last week.
+Ms Wilson, 25, was found shot dead in an Austin apartment on 11 May, and police issued a murder warrant for Kaitlin Marie Armstrong, 34, last week.

+Deputy US Marshall Brandon Filla told KXAN they had turned Austin “upside down” searching for Ms Armstrong, and believe she is most likely to have remained in the area.

+“She built relationships amongst, you know, people here in the Austin community,” he told the news outlet.

 “I know her.
 I know how she thinks and I know what she believes.
-And I know that she just would not do something like this,” Michael Armstrong said.
+And I know that she just would not do something like this,” Mr Armstrong said.

 Register for free to continue reading